-The Cybersecurity Plan is a three year strategic planning document that contains the following components:
+The Cybersecurity Plan is a three-year strategic planning document that contains the following components:

-- Vision and Mission: Articulates the vision and mission for improving cybersecurity resilience interoperability over the next one-to-three-years. - Organization, and Roles and Responsibilities: Describes the current roles and responsibilities, and any governance mechanisms for cybersecurity within the Commonwealth of Virginia as well as successes, challenges, and priorities for improvement.
+- Vision and Mission: Articulates the vision and mission for improving cybersecurity programs over the next three years. - Organization, and Roles and Responsibilities: Describes the current roles and responsibilities, and governance mechanisms for cybersecurity within the Commonwealth of Virginia as well as successes, challenges, and priorities for improvement.
 This also includes a strategy for the cybersecurity program and the organization structure that identifies how the cybersecurity program is supported.
-In addition, this section includes governance that identifies authorities and requirements of the Commonwealth of Virginia's cybersecurity grant program.
-The Cybersecurity Plan is a guiding document and does not create any authority or direction over any of [the entity's] or local systems or agencies. - How feedback and input from local governments and associations was incorporated.
+In addition, this section includes governance that identifies authorities and requirements of the Commonwealth of Virginia's cybersecurity grant program. - How feedback and input from local governments and associations was incorporated.
 Describes how inputs from local governments as used in order to reduce overall cybersecurity risk across the eligible entity.
 This is especially important in order to develop a holistic cybersecurity plan. - Cybersecurity Plan Elements: Outlines technology and operations needed to maintain and enhance resilience across the cybersecurity landscape. - Funding: Describes funding sources and allocations to build cybersecurity capabilities within the Commonwealth of Virginia along with methods and strategies for funding sustainment and enhancement to meet long-term goals. - Implementation Plan: Describes the Commonwealth of Virginia's plan to implement, maintain, and update the Cybersecurity Plan to enable continued evolution of and progress toward the identified goals.
 The implementation plan must include the resources and timeline where practicable. - Metrics: Describes how the Commonwealth of Virginia will measure the outputs and outcomes of the program across the entity.